shurj0/shurj0.github.io/_posts/2020-03-06-firstpost.md

 I'm Shurjo, a college student.
 This is a blog.
 This blog belongs to me.
 I don't know why I'm starting this blog.
 I only know that I felt really strongly about starting a blog.

-I have no idea what I'm going to be posting here, if I'm going to be posting here at all to begin with.
-My life really isn't that interesting to be blogging about in the first place.
+I have no idea what I'm going to be posting here, if I'm going to be posting at all to begin with.
+My life really isn't all that fascinating to be blogging about in the first place.
 Plus, I'm a proper shit writer.
-I could blog about my feelings or my thoughts on things, and I think I will eventually make posts like that, but my feelings are quite personal and my thoughts often either generic or controversial.
+I could blog about my feelings or my thoughts on things, and I think I will eventually make posts like that, but that's uncharted territory for me so I'm gonna have to ease into that.
 We'll see as we go.

-The only thing really interesting going on in my life staying in the dorms over spring break is my involvement with MSU Rocketry.
-I don't want to be too technical on this blog very frequently, but recently I ran into a mathematical problem, and the solution to this problem turned out to be quite elegant and simple.
-And I found that quite interesting.
-So I'm going to write about it.
+The only really interesting thing going on in my life (staying in the dorms over spring break) is my involvement with MSU Rocketry.
+I don't want to get too technical on this blog very often, but recently I ran into a mathematical problem, and the solution to this problem turned out to be quite elegant and simple.
+And I found that quite fascinating.
+So I'm going to blog about it.

 First, some background: